rociobaixas/fraud_detection/README.md

 ## Dataset Description:
 The dataset consists of the following columns:

-•	step	Maps a unit of time in the real world.
+•	step:	Maps a unit of time in the real world.
 1 step = 1 hour of time.

-•	Customer	Unique customer ID associated with each transaction.
+•	Customer:	Unique customer ID associated with each transaction.

-•	zipCodeOrigin	The zip code of the transaction's origin/source.
+•	zipCodeOrigin:	The zip code of the transaction's origin/source.

-•	Merchant	The unique ID of the merchant involved in the transaction.
+•	Merchant:	The unique ID of the merchant involved in the transaction.

-•	zipMerchant	The zip code of the merchant.
+•	zipMerchant:	The zip code of the merchant.

-•	Age	Categorized age of the customer.
+•	Age:	Categorized age of the customer.

-•	Gender	Categorized gender of the customer.
+•	Gender:	Categorized gender of the customer.

-•	Category	Category of the purchase.
+•	Category:	Category of the purchase.

-•	Amount	The amount of the purchase.
+•	Amount:	The amount of the purchase.

-•	Fraud	Target variable: 1 if transaction is fraudulent, 0 if benign.
+•	Fraud:	1 if transaction is fraudulent, 0 if benign.

 ## Objective: